 Because of these real and perceived barriers to the use of telehealth technology, we set out to survey physicians regarding its use at a large, multi-campus, tertiary-care health network.
 Despite its enormous therapeutic potential, telepsychiatry is currently being used only in limited formats at the Network.
 One major application, the Psychiatric Evaluation Service, connects patients in Network emergency departments with psychiatrists at other Network hospitals.
 This intervention improves patient access to timely psychiatric evaluation and reduces the transportation burden of on-call psychiatrists.
 Another application of telepsychiatry principles is “Telecourt,” which allows patients and providers to videoconference with judges and appropriate legal parties hearing cases for involuntary emergency evaluation and treatment.
 Telecourt greatly reduces the physician time and hospital resources needed for transportation to legal hearings.

-Telehealth is the use of medical information exchanged from one location to another via electronic communications to improve a patient’s health.
+Telehealth is the use of medical information changed from one location to another via electronic communications to improve a patient’s health.
 For the purpose of this project, we are defining telepsychiatry services as: